Is the MSM right for my company?

 |1 month to IPO|

-- Submit listing and admission documents to the ISE for review
+- Submit listing and admission documents to us for review

 - Commence roadshow and bookbuild for the shares